• Home

 About This Version

-Filed Under: Song of the Day Tagged With: Dorothy Fields, Fred Astaire, Ginger Rogers, Jerome Kern, Swing Time, The Ralph Sharon Trio, Tony Bennett
+Filed Under: Song of the Day Tagged With: Bill Charlap, Dorothy Fields, Fred Astaire, Ginger Rogers, Happy Birthday Bill Charlap, Jerome Kern, Swing Time, The Actors Fund, The Bill Charlap Trio, Tony Bennett

 About This Song

-This delightful song was written by Irving Berlin in 1935 for the Fred Astaire / Ginger Rogers movie Top Hat.
-In the film, Astaire and Rogers are caught in a rainstorm while sitting in an outdoor gazebo.
+“Isn’t This a Lovely Day?” was written by Irving Berlin for the 1935 for the Fred Astaire / Ginger Rogers movie Top Hat.
+In the film, Astaire and Rogers are caught in a rainstorm while sitting in an outdoors gazebo.
 The song was introduced by Fred Astaire.
-This song has also been recorded by Ella Fitzgerald, Louis Armstrong, Diana Krall, Jeri Southern, and Tony Bennett.
+This song has also been recorded by Ella Fitzgerald, Louis Armstrong, Diana Krall, and Jeri Southern.

 About This Version

-Tony Bennett recorded “Isn’t This a Lovely Day” in May 1987 for his album Bennett/Berlin.
+Tony Bennett recorded “Isn’t This a Lovely Day?” in May 1987 for the album Bennett/Berlin.
+The arrangement was written by Tony Bennett.

 Filed Under: Song of the Day Tagged With: Bennett/Berlin, Fred Astaire, Ginger Rogers, Irving Berlin, Tony Bennett, Top Hat